 Coffee might not seem like the most logical place to start, but this isn’t just any coffee.
-Back in 2014, Melbourne was actually voted the world’s best place for coffee, beating out more traditional hot spots like Rome and Vienna, not to mention some popular production places such as Colombia.
+Back in 2014, Melbourne was actually voted the, beating out more traditional hot spots like Rome and Vienna, not to mention some popular production places such as Colombia.
 As you might imagine, coffee that good isn’t just tucked away in a few little shops.
 Rather, it’s spawned a lovely café culture that exists throughout the city, such that one of the most charming experiences you can have is simply finding a cheerful, trendy venue and sitting down for a hot mug.

 Federation Square is actually a difficult place to draw a comparison to when you think about other major cities around the world.
 It has a city centre vibe to it, yet it’s not so much in the middle of town as on the outer rim of it.
 This allows the area to feel very open and makes it a blast to hang out, whether you’re trying a new restaurant, taking in a passing attraction of some kind, or simply mingling with other people.
 It’s the place to be, even if it’s difficult to describe a single prevailing attraction or reason to go.